Berens River: Natural history

 Berens River is one of the last remaining fresh water rivers in southern Canada with very little development, no major roads, and with woodland caribou habitat.

 Transportation

+The river can be crossed over an all-weather permanent bridge in the community of Berens River First Nation in Manitoba.

 The Ontario Government announced funding in 2009 for "…design, surveying, environmental assessments and other steps required before construction can begin" for a permanent bridge on the existing winter road between the all-weather road connecting to Ontario Highway 125 to the south and the Deer Lake First Nation, North Spirit Lake First Nation and Sandy Lake First Nation to the north.
 The bridge would be located on the Berens River east and upstream of Berens Lake.